RaspberryPiFoundation/python-friendly-error-messages/README.md

-# Python friendly error messages
+# Python Friendly Error Messages

 - [ ] Ensure all strings in `src/` are localised
 - [ ] Consider renaming `explain()` to something like `friendlyExplain()`?